F Gas Regulations In The UK

 Who Is Responsible For F Gas Reporting?

-The person responsible for reporting is the operator that uses the equipment and not necessarily the owner.
+The person responsible for reporting is the operator who uses the equipment and not necessarily the owner.
 The person responsible is defined as “the natural or legal person exercising actual power over the technical functioning of the equipment and systems.”

 Reporting F Gas Activities

-If you have conducted any of the following activities, under F gas regulations you must report your F gas activities in the previous calendar year:
+If you have conducted any of the following activities, under F gas regulations, you must report your F gas activities in the previous calendar year:

 You must also submit a verification document from an independent verifier if you’ve carried out any of the following activities: